 Common Sources of Glamour

 This will come down to personal preference depending on what you’re looking for.
-XIV Style is a good resource to browse a lot of armour models on Hyur characters.
-If you want to try them on in game on your own character, here are a few places you can get started to find cool outfits.
+The xivstyle archive is a good resource to browse a lot of armour models on Hyur characters.
+If you want to try them on in game on your own character, below are a few places you can get started to find cool outfits.

 The easiest way to get something shiny immediately is just to pay for it.
 Check a Marketboard and sort by job and equipment slot to easily browse through tons of gear to see what you might like.
 Remember that you don’t need to buy High Quality equipment if you’re just using it for the appearance.

 A lot of the items on the Marketboard are sold by NPC vendors throughout the world, so check for a Shop Selling Price tag on the item in case the prices on the Marketboard seem too steep.

 If you’re looking to really capture the fantasy of a particular job, check out its job-specific gear since it’s designed for that exact purpose.
 If you’ve thrown it away you can reobtain it for a small amount of gil from Calamity Salvagers in the starting cities.
 You can find the level 50 and 70 sets here.

 Some of the job sets are reobtained elsewhere.
 You can get the second level 50 set from Kakalan in Revenant’s Toll [22, 5] for antique items obtained from level 50 dungeons.
 Yolaine in Foundation [13, 11] sells the level 60 sets for Centurio Seals.